VibeCoder01/ConsentFormFetcher/README.md

     -   **Preview PDF fields before generating**: This switch controls the workflow after selecting a form.
 If ON, you can review and edit fields before generating the PDF.
 If OFF, the PDF is generated and opened immediately.
 Defaults to OFF.
     -   **Pre-populate form with dummy data**: Controls whether the patient form is initialized with "John Smith" data or starts empty.
     -   **Display Welsh PDF forms**: If enabled, consent forms available in Welsh will be included in the "Available Forms" list.
+    -   **Enable KOMS API debug mode**: When enabled, fetching patient demographics will show a toast notification with the raw data returned from the KOMS API, which is useful for diagnostics.
 -   **PDF Handling**: Choose how you want the final PDF to be opened.
     -   **Automatically open in Browser**: Opens the PDF in a new browser tab.
     -   **Download for Adobe Acrobat**: Downloads the PDF to your computer, allowing you to open it in a dedicated application like Adobe Acrobat.
 -   **Update Forms**: Click **Check for Updated Forms** to manually trigger a scrape of the currently saved URL to refresh the list of available forms.
 -   **Backup & Restore Settings**: You can export the application's entire configuration (including settings, emails, staff, and tumour sites) to a single JSON file for backup.
 You can also import a settings file to restore a previous configuration.
 -   **Staff Management**: Click **Edit Staff List** to navigate to a separate page to manage staff members.
     - The page features a two-column layout.
-The left column contains a searchable list of all staff members, showing their number and name.
+The left column contains a searchable list of all staff members.
-    - Clicking a member in the list will display their full, editable details in the right-hand column.
+    - Clicking a member in the list will display their full, editable details in the right-hand column, where you can update their name, title, phone number, specialities, and email recipients.
-    - You can add, update, and remove individual staff members.
-You can also import and export the staff list independently of the main application settings.
+    - You can add new staff members, update existing ones, or remove them.
+The entire staff list can also be imported or exported as a JSON file.
 -   **Tumour Site Management**: Click **Edit Tumour Sites** to manage the list of tumour sites that can be assigned as specialities to staff members.
 -   **Email Management**: Click **Edit Email Config** to navigate to a page where you can manage a list of email recipients.
 Emails must be in a valid format and unique.